groznyfranek/Robot_Drawing_Circle/README.md

 - Roboticstoolbox library
 - Spatialmath

-## Running the Program

-1. Download the `robot_trajectory.py` file.
-2. Run the program using the command `python robot_trajectory.py`.

 ## Results

 After running the program, two plots and an animation will be generated:

 1. **Circle Points Plot**: Shows the points of the circle on the XY plane.
 2. **Robot Axis Angle Values Plot**: Illustrates the changes in the values of the angles of the robot's axes during movement.
-3. **Panda Robot Trajectory Animation**: Displays an animation of the entire trajectory execution by the Panda robot.
+3. **Panda Robot Trajectory Animation**: Displays an animation of the entire trajectory execution by the Panda robot in the Swift enviroment.